 If the wheelset from the UK store were to be stopped by customs, it will run about 11% more when you figure in the import duty and handling fee.
 My net cost then comes to $1110 from the UK store.
 At the bike shop, I’d pay $1260 which includes a 5% state sales tax.

 US online stores don’t charge sales tax for goods delivered in my and most states.
-Their pricing, selection and service is also often better than local bike shops.
-So for this same wheelset, it is worth comparing the cost of buying the wheelset from a US online store versus the customs imposed charge of a UK store.
+Their pricing, selection, and service are also often better than local bike shops.
+So for this same wheelset, it is worth comparing the cost of buying the wheelset from a US online store versus the customs imposed charges of a UK store.

 We want to buy from online stores that have the range of products, brands and models we road cycling enthusiasts ride.
 And we want to the stores to have those products in inventory when we want to buy them rather than having to order them and wait.

 The stores are rated on Selection as follows:

 0 – Poor Selection.
 Very few brands and models used by road cycling enthusiasts

 1 – Limited Selection.
 A few of the major brands (3-4 or less) enthusiasts favor in each of the major categories (bikes, wheelsets, components, apparel) or many major brands but limited model range or inventory in those brands.

 2 – Broad Selection.
 Many (>4) of the major brands enthusiasts favor in each category with a good range of models and good inventory ready to ship.

 How do I determine these selection ratings?
 First, stores that sell mostly recreational level cycling gear, close-out or older goods, sell just one category like bikes or vintage bike clothing, or cater primarily to triathletes are ranked 0.
 They just aren’t stores we’ll find a lot at and aren’t worth spending time at searching for gear.
 I haven’t listed these in the table above.